 All personal injury cases are unique, but they share one factor: The plaintiff must prove the defendant acted negligently, and that this negligence caused a specific injury.
 This is what some people like to call “determining someone at fault.”

 This is easier to accomplish in certain cases, such as when an intoxicated driver causes an accident.
 In other situations, though, proving negligence may require substantial evidence and expert testimony.

 - Disobeying traffic laws

 - Driving under the influence of drugs or alcohol

-Call the trial ready car crash attorneys at Reyes Browne Reilley today for a free consultation.
+Call the trial-ready DFW car crash attorneys at Reyes Browne Reilley today for a free consultation.
 We’re always ready to answer your questions and inquiries at (214) 526-7900.